Equity first.

 We partner with public school districts, universities, community, and corporate partners to improve learning opportunities and academic achievement for underrepresented students.
 Likewise, we empower emerging teachers and education leaders of color within public education with professional development and a network of support.
 Through the lens of equity and by using STEM as a tool for social change, our 360-degree approach to public education provides an opportunity to undo systemic oppression and make education a place where everyone wins.

 TAF is the first and only nonprofit in WA state to co-manage public schools in partnership with school districts.
-Our current Academies include TAF@Saghalie and TAF@Washington Middle School.
+Our current Academy is at TAF@Saghalie in Federal Way Public Schools.

-Through our School Transformation program, we forge strong district partnerships to transform existing public schools across the state into equitable learning communities where everyone thrives
+Using our success from our co-managed school, we forge strong district partnerships to transform existing public schools across the state, via our TransformED program, into equitable learning communities where everyone thrives

-Through the Martinez Fellowship Program and Education EnCounter, we ensure students of color have teachers and school leaders that have a shared culture and understanding of who they are in the world and how to best educate them
+Through the Martinez Fellowship Program and Education EnCounter, we ensure teachers of color have the support to thrive as teachers in our public school so students of color have teachers and school leaders that have a shared culture and understanding of who they are in the world and how to best educate them.

 Committed to equity since 1996.